 Elevation certificates provide two main components necessary to determine or combat a property's flood risk: first floor elevation and base flood elevation.
-Obtaining a certificate can range in cost from hundreds to thousands of dollars.
 The NFIP's new mapping technology includes big data estimates of these measurements to calculate individual flood risk.
 FEMA anticipates this will eliminate the need for homeowners to provide elevation certificates.

-However, consumers are still allowed to bring forth existing or new elevation certificates to appeal their rate if the certificates provide more accurate elevation measurements than FEMA's mapping technology.
+However, consumers are still allowed to bring forth existing or new elevation certificates to appeal their rate if they provide more accurate elevation measurements than FEMA's mapping technology.
 In no way will consumers be penalized for using new or existing elevation certificates.